BobbyShmurner/ULTRAINTERFACE/README.md

 - [NuGet](https://www.nuget.org/downloads)
 - [DotNET SDK >= 4.7](https://dotnet.microsoft.com/en-us/download) (Version 6 is recommended, as it is required for building the Asset Bundle)

-**NOTE:** Specifically `nuget.exe` needs to be downloaded, and its path needs to be specified in the `config.ps1` script.
+**NOTE:** Specifically `nuget.exe` needs to be downloaded, and its path needs to be specified in the `config.cfg` script.
 The built-in NuGet manager that comes with the DotNET SDK will not suffice.

 ### Building:
 If you don't wish to add any new UI Elements, building just the library is quite straightforward:
 - First, clone the repo
-- Setup any vars needed in the `config.ps1` script located in the repo's root
+- Setup any vars needed in the `config.cfg` script located in the repo's root
 - Run `./Scripts/build.ps1`

 ```